-Naturally, building a robust data pipeline to extract, transform, and load the data into a central storage (mostly a data warehouse) is the first inevitable step to building a great data infrastructure.
-One of the greatest dilemma in the minds of the decision makers under these circumstances is:
+Naturally, building a robust data pipeline to extract, transform, and load the data into central storage (mostly a data warehouse) is the first inevitable step to building a great data infrastructure.
+One of the greatest dilemma in the minds of the decision-makers under these circumstances is:

-Should we build a custom ETL/Data Pipeline solution in-house or buy third-party tool?
+Should we build a custom ETL/Data Pipeline solution in-house or buy a third-party tool?

 In this post, we have tried to analyze this very problem.

 There can broadly 6 factors in consideration to decide whether to go with a ready-to-use Data Integration Platform such as Hevo or build your own.